Your feelings are not stupid.

 It’s not stupid you’re still angry at that person who hurt you as a kid.
 It’s not stupid you feel insecure when you think about your significant other’s past relationship.
 It’s not stupid you’re anxious about that event you have to attend.

 It’s not stupid you’re afraid of being attacked.
 It’s not stupid you’re wondering if you’re in the right place in life, or will ever find it at all for that matter.
-It’s not stupid you have doubts about God.
+It’s not stupid you have doubts about religion.

 It’s not stupid you’re ashamed.